deamorim2/sdbs/EN-US/geography.rst

 * Los Angeles: ``POINT(-118.4079 33.9434)``
 * Paris: ``POINT(2.3490 48.8533)``

-The following calculates the distance between Los Angeles and Paris using the standard PostGIS Cartesian :command:`ST_Distance(geometry, geometry)`.
+The following calculates the distance between Los Angeles and Paris using the standard PostGIS Cartesian ST_Distance_(geometry, geometry).
 Note that the SRID of 4326 declares a geographic spatial reference system.

 .. code-block:: sql